 About My Approach

 I take a whole-person approach to psychiatry.
 My practice weaves together mindfulness-based strategies, a broad range of therapeutic modalities, and medication when appropriate—all tailored to support each person’s unique path to healing and wholeness.
+I am a board-certified adult psychiatrist, and I strive to offer care that is evidence-based, collaborative, and deeply respectful of your lived experience.

 Education and Training

 I earned my medical degree and completed my psychiatry residency at UCLA, where I was honored to receive the prestigious David Geffen Medical Scholarship, a full-ride merit-based award.
 Before that, I graduated summa cum laude from the University of Colorado with a strong foundation in the sciences.
+I am board-certified in Adult Psychiatry by the American Board of Psychiatry and Neurology (ABPN).

 Why I Do This Work